Journey's End: Active Dying

 What to Expect when Your Loved One Is Dying

 Some people in a palliative care program will get better and move on with their life.
-When people have a terminal condition – when death is expected – palliative care helps to improve life quality for patients, caretakers, and loved ones.
+When people have a terminal condition – when death is expected – palliative care helps to improve the quality of life for patients, caretakers, and loved ones.

 Symptoms and Signs that Death Is Near